GSA/smartpay-website/src/content/about/strategic-payment-solutions.md

 ## Find Your Solution

-Reach out to your Level 1 agency/organization’s program coordinator (A/OPC) to determine which solutions are available under your agency’s task order.
+Reach out to your Level 1 Agency/Organization Program Coordinator (A/OPC) to determine which solutions are available under your agency’s task order.

 Contact your GSA SmartPay contractor bank for examples of how the payment solution could be used in your program.